akanadocs/akanadocs.github.io/sp/platform-monitoring.md

    [ $result -gt 10 ] && ERROR_MSG=${ERROR_MSG}"There are more than 10 retries in $db database DELIVERYATTEMPTS: ${result}${NL}"
 fi
 ```
+**Resolution**: Inspect the container logs to see why this particular email cannot be sent.

 #### <a name="db-idx-queue"></a>Index queue